jupyterlab/jupyterlab/README.md

 all the familiar building blocks of the classic Jupyter Notebook (notebook, terminal, text editor, file browser, rich outputs, etc.) in a flexible and powerful user inteface that can be extended through third party extensions.
-Eventually, JupyterLab will replace the classic Jupyter Notebook.
+Eventually, JupyterLab will replace the classic Jupyter Notebook after JupyterLab reaches 1.0.

 **JupyterLab is currently in beta.** The beta releases are suitable for general usage.
 For JupyterLab extension developers, the extension APIs will continue to